Chapter 13: Travelers

 Each year, she’d take on one or two eleven-year-old boys who were intelligent, attentive, and desired to become a knight.
-They’d remain with her for two years, then be sent to Little Sister.
+They’d remain with her for two years, until she sent them to the Kiss

 She and her two lads had ridden south from Caswell on a warm day, where they’d made a less than average number of sales.
 She’d picked a spot to rest and make a stew.
 There’d been no special excitement, nothing interesting to chase down, nor any special news.
 As with most days, it was endlessly collecting bits of information that she passed on, as boring as breathing but just as necessary.

-Her two lads were collecting kindling when another voice asked, “Sir?”
+Her two lads were collecting kindling when another voice said, “Sir?”

 “Hallo.”
 She stood and smiled.

-Their leader, a boy of sixteen, had addressed her.
+Their leader, a tall beardless lad, had addressed her.
 He was confident and kept his weight perfectly balanced ready for any potential action.
-“Hallo, sir, I am James of the Wood.
+“Hallo, I am James of the Wood.
 Don’t worry, we’ve done nothing to your young traveling companions.
 They’re very noisy, so we just skirted around them.
 They’ll return shortly.”